Five Rivers MetroParks Foundation

 The Champions Program is the easiest way to support the Foundation.
 Your gift continues automatically from month-to-month with an online recurring donation.

-The Access to Nature Scholarship provides financial assistance for qualified children and adults who want to participate in fee-based MetroParks’ programs and camps.
+The Access to Nature financial assistance program provides assistance for qualified children and adults who want to participate in fee-based MetroParks’ programs and camps.

 We are grateful for the support of: